If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 All you have to do is grab the float, the ball-shaped object on the end of a pole, raise it out of the water, and secure it there.

 You can secure it by raising its level with the top of the tank and sliding something under it to keep it there.
-Don’t worry about touching the water in the toilet tank, its clean tap water.
+Don’t worry about touching the water in the toilet tank, it’s clean tap water.

 This will prevent the tank from refilling with water so, even if you accidentally flush it, you won’t be able to flush it again.